Something Unforgivable: Plot

 Jimmy McGill and Kim Wexler watch Lalo Salamanca depart.
 (Note: As seen in "Bad Choice Road".)
 Jimmy asks why Mike Ehrmantraut has been protecting him, but Mike hangs up.
 Jimmy tells Kim the truth about his desert trek with Mike.
 (Note: As seen in "Bagman".)
-Kim and Jimmy check into a hotel to hide in case Lalo returns.
+Kim and Jimmy then check into a hotel to hide in case Lalo returns.

 Mike tells Gus Fring that Lalo and Nacho Varga went to Lalo's Chihuahua home.
 Gus tells Mike he has sent assassins and suggests Nacho can help them.
 Lalo and Nacho arrive at Lalo's house, an expansive hacienda inside a large, walled compound, and are warmly greeted by family and friends.
 Nacho receives a call telling him to open Lalo's back gate at 3 a.m.

 Kim ignores Jimmy's request to remain at the hotel, meets with the public defender, and accepts twenty pending felony cases pro bono.
 She tells Howard Hamlin she quit Schweikart & Cokely.
 Howard assumes Jimmy is behind Kim's decision and tells Kim about Jimmy's recent harassment campaign.
 (Note: As seen in "JMM".)
 Kim laughs at Howard, says she is insulted by the notion that she cannot decide for herself, and tells Howard he does not understand Jimmy.
 Howard angrily tells her that Chuck McGill knew Jimmy better than anyone else.
 (Note: Chuck's disapproval of Jimmy is first seen in "Pimento".)

 Lalo prepares Nacho for his first meeting with Don Eladio.
 At the meeting, Lalo explains that Nacho is associated with Tuco Salamanca and will manage the Salamanca drug business while Lalo is in Mexico.
 Eladio is impressed with Nacho's plans to expand the Salamanca territory and gives his blessing.

 Jimmy goes to Mike's house and demands that Mike explain why he has been aiding Jimmy.
 Mike reveals that Lalo will be killed that night, and Jimmy informs Kim.
 Still angered by Howard's comments, Kim proposes a forced resolution of the Sandpiper case by sabotaging him, which would enable Jimmy to receive his seven-figure share of the settlement sooner.
 (Note: As seen in "Fall".)
 Jimmy counsels against it, saying she would not be okay with it, but Kim asks "Wouldn't I?" and gives Jimmy finger guns.
 (Note: This is a reversal of the roles from the final scene of the fourth season finale "Winner", when Jimmy reveals to Kim he plans to practice law under the name "Saul Goodman" and gives her the same gesture as he walks off.)

 Lalo is awake at 3 a.m., so Nacho sets a kitchen fire as a distraction that enables him to open the gate.
 Nacho flees as assassins enter and kill most of Lalo's family and guards.
 Lalo kills all but one assassin, then forces the survivor to call the middleman who arranged the attack call and report that Lalo was killed.
 Lalo realizes Nacho is missing and angrily strides away from his house.